Management system¶

 Only the run()

-Consecutive experiments are then executed in a pipelined manner by the ARTIQ master’s scheduler: first experiment A runs its preparation stage, than experiment A executes its running stage while experiment B executes its preparation stage, and so on.
+Consecutive experiments are automatically pipelined by the ARTIQ master’s scheduler: first experiment A executes its preparation stage, then experiment A executes its running stage while experiment B executes its preparation stage, and so on.

 Note